Monese Mobile App Account Review

 Is Monese Safe?

-While, this is no guarantee of 'safety', Monese is fully registered with the UK banking regulator the Financial Conduct Authority (FCA).
-It's also a registered agent for PrePay Technologies Ltd, an electronic money institution that the FCA authorises via the Electronic Money Regulations 2011 (900010) to 'issue electronic money and payment instruments.'
+While, this is no guarantee of 'safety', Monese is fully registered with the UK banking regulator the Financial Conduct Authority (FCA) as an Electronic Money Institution (EMI).

 Easy to lock/unlock your debit card via the app.
 If you ever suspect that your Monese debit card has been compromised or lost (or if you simply want to prevent yourself from spending any money), you can easily and instantly lock your card via the Monese app.
 You can also unlock it again easily via the application.